Whatsapp Icon

 Adopt a Plant-Based Diet

 Emphasizing a plant-based diet is crucial for cancer patients.
-Foods rich in vitamins, minerals, and antioxidants can help strengthen the body's defense system.
+Foods that are rich in vitamins, minerals, and antioxidants can help strengthen the body's immune system.
 Incorporate a variety of vegetables like spinach, kale, and broccoli, which are high in vitamin K, a nutrient vital for blood clotting.
-Fruits, especially berries and citrus fruits, offer a bounty of antioxidants that support overall health.
-Whole grains, legumes, and nuts should also be staples in your diet, providing essential nutrients and fiber.
+Fruits, especially berries and citrus fruits offer a bounty of antioxidants that support overall health.
+Whole grains, legumes, and nuts should also be staples in your diet, providing essential nutrients and fibre.

 Stay Hydrated